ewazgorzelska/voice-story/.ai/prd.md

 ### 3.1.
 User Authentication

 - Users must be able to register for a new account using an email and password.
+- Users must be able to recover forgotten passsword.
 - Registered users must be able to log in to their account.
 - The system must securely store user credentials.